 Chaos Cannot Exist in God’s Presence

 Chaos cannot exist in the presence of God.
 Why?
 Because nothing happens outside of God’s will; it is without meaning.
 The nature of chaos implies an activity that would be beyond the omniscience of God.
-If your life is chaotic, call on Jesus.
+If your life has become chaotic, call on Jesus.
 Find your purpose (Mt 11:29), your peace (Jn 14:27), your protection (Mt 7:24) in Him!

 “Heavenly Father, I come to you now in the name of your beloved Son, Jesus.
 I ask You to intervene in the lives of Your children that feel as if they’ve been thrown into a clothes dryer for they are tumbling and buffeted on every side.
 Speak into their lives, I ask Father, bring purpose, peace, and protection to them; transform chaotic lives into meaningful, purposeful lives.
 Impart to them the employment they need, the church fellowship they need, their ministry that others need.
 I thank You for Your answers.
 Amen.“